Kane Cornes

-Kane Graham Cornes (born 5 January 1983) is a former Australian rules footballer who played for the Port Adelaide Football Club in the Australian Football League (AFL).
+Kane Graham Cornes (born 5 January 1983) is a sports journalist, commentator and former Australian rules footballer who played for Port Adelaide in the Australian Football League (AFL).
+Known primarily as a tagger, Cornes is a four-time John Cahill Medal winner and held the club record for the most games for Port Adelaide in the AFL, before being surpassed by Travis Boak.

+Following his retirement from the AFL, Cornes transitioned into media, becoming a commentator and analyst.
+He appears regularly for Seven Network and SEN, having previously featured on The Sunday Footy Show and Footy Classified.

 Early life

-A product of Sacred Heart College and Glenelg in the SANFL, he made his AFL debut in 2001 after being selected with pick 20 in the 2000 AFL Draft.
+A product of Sacred Heart College and Glenelg in the SANFL, he made his AFL debut in 2001 after being selected with pick 20 in the 2000 AFL draft.
 Before his professional football career he attended Sacred Heart College, which is one of the most prolific schools in Australia in terms of producing Australian footballers.
 His All Australian brother, Chad Cornes, also attended Sacred Heart College and played for Glenelg in the SANFL.
 They are the sons of South Australian football identity Graham Cornes, and stepsons of 2007 Federal Labor candidate Nicole Cornes.
 They have three younger half-sisters paternally.